History of Civil Services in India

 The rationale of All-India Services

-Thus the existing system of AIS is unique in its approach to dealing with the administration of the country.
+Thus, the existing system of AIS is unique in its approach to dealing with the administration of the country.
 Though for instance, the IAS is considered a direct descendant of the fabled ICS, there is a considerable difference both in concept and design between the two.
 The ICS was set up to run a revenue-oriented routine administration under the colonial decree, whereas the IAS was constituted to give a development-oriented democratic administration to the country in response to the will of the people.

 Although the IAS officers have manfully toiled on, it is felt that the steel frame is losing its ‘steel’.
 Being less amenable to pressures, they have now become the center of politics.
 A major onslaught, especially on the IAS and IPS castigates their generalist character, while their central counterparts, both in the civil services and in the central police organizations, are said to be specialists in their respective fields.
 The continuance and rationale of All- India Services have been justified on the grounds discussed:

-Holders of Nation Unity and Integrity.
 In the All-India Services, the Constitution-makers had reposed much faith and confidence.
 Gopalaswami Ayangar, a distinguished member of the Constituent Assembly, had envisaged “the higher services consisting of the best material available in the country” would stand up for certain basic values and standards and would not waver whatever the political climate may be.

 These erudite men spearheaded by Sardar Vallabhbhai Patel had foreseen convulsions and aberrations setting in the body politic of the country in the initial decades of Independence.
 The IAS along with its sister service, the IPS, was expected to weather the storm and sustain the nation on an even keel.
 To ensure this, the founding fathers covenanted the All-India Services into the constitution, thereby giving them protection against political vicissitudes.